-FALLACY of accent, false reasoning due to a change of meaning brought about by (a) stressing one syllable rather than another syllable of a word, or (b) by emphasizing one rather than another word self by making use of synonyms or phrases which imply each other, e. g., giving lack of mentality as the reason for insanity.
+FALLACY of accent, false reasoning due to a change of meaning brought about by (a) stressing one syllable rather than another syllable of a word, or (b) by emphasizing one rather than another word of a sentence.

 FALLACY of accident, reasoning based on the false assumption that "What is predicable of a subject is predicable of its accidents," or "What is predicable of an accident of a term is predicable of another accident of the same term."